Dimitri-Dumont/CV521/README.md

 Dataset

-	•	Source: The dataset is based on the comma2k19 dataset.
+	•	Source: The dataset is derived from the comma2k19 dataset.
-	•	Augmented Dataset: Dashcam images from the comma2k19 dataset were augmented to include a route overlay as output.
+	•	Augmented Dataset: Initial dashcam footage frames are stored as input and a corresponding output was generated using comma2k19 repository utility functions.
 	•	Structure:

 dataset/